lwthompson2/UDPEvents/README.md

 ### Accuracy

-Alignment accuracy will be limited by how well the client can measure when real TTL events actually occurred and report its measurements via UDP.
+Alignment accuracy will be limited by how well the client can measure when real TTL events actually occur, and report these measurements via UDP.
 So, UDP Events will make the most sense when the client has solid timing and has control over both the UDP messages and the corresponding upstream events.
 Such a client could enrich a single DIO line with various other "soft TTL" and Text events.